spidermanxyz98/Algorithm/README.md

 # Algorithm
-This repository contaions the home of Tim Roughgarden's algorithm class on Coursera.
+This repository contaions the homework of Tim Roughgarden's algorithm class on Coursera.